Medication Summary

 This drug is delivered by infusion only.

 Etanercept is a recombinant human TNF-α receptor protein fused with the Fc portion of IgG1 that binds to soluble and membrane-bound TNF-α, thereby neutralizing the effects of TNF-α.
-It is indicated for moderate-to-severe psoriasis and moderate-to-severe psoriatic arthritis.
+It is indicated for adults and children aged 4 years and older with moderate-to-severe psoriasis.
+It is also indicated for adults with moderate-to-severe psoriatic arthritis.
 Screen patients for TB and hepatitis B, as reactivation of both illnesses is associated with TNF-α inhibitors.

 Adalimumab (Humira)